etcd-io/etcd/Documentation/api.md

 1. `prevValue` - checks the previous value of the key.

-2. `prevIndex` - checks the previous index of the key.
+2. `prevIndex` - checks the previous modifiedIndex of the key.

 3. `prevExist` - checks existence of the key: if `prevExist` is true, it is an `update` request; if prevExist is `false`, it is a `create` request.